swagger-api/swagger-node/docs/adding-paths.md

 ### <a name="models"></a>Request and response models

-The Swagger specification allows you to define both request and the response models (also called schemas).
+The OpenAPI Specification allows you to define both request and the response models (also called schemas).
 The `path` definition described in the previous section is an example of a request model.

 Here's an example of a weather API that returns a relatively complex object.